About HMP YOI Peterborough

 We want to make sure that the environment is as normal as possible for the benefit of the children.
 To help to achieve this, the internal doors within the unit and the cell doors are not locked.
 There is a kitchen where the mothers can prepare food for their baby, building independence.
 Together with the laundry facilities, the unit is designed to create a feeling of normal daily life.

-To enable prisoners to attend work, training and education within the prison, our MBU includes a purpose-built nursery.
+To enable mothers to attend work, training and education within the prison, our MBU includes a purpose-built nursery.
 Prisoners are able to drop their child off at the nursery before going to work, just as they would in the wider community.

 With a team of fully trained nursery nurses, each having a minimum of Level 3 Childcare, our facilities have been rated 'outstanding' by OFSTED.
 As well as caring for the child, they are on hand to help the mothers become as independent as possible as parents.